Blog

 Final Words: GEO for Local Businesses Is No Longer Optional

 GEO for local businesses marks the end of the messy middle — the era where visibility depended on rankings alone, and intent was guessed somewhere between clicks.
-In an answer-first world, your business is not discovered through the list of 10 blue links.
+In an answer-first world, your local business is not discovered through the list of 10 blue links.
 It is evaluated, verified, and selected as an input into an answer.

 That is why GEO changes everything: